OpenBCI/Documentation/docs/09Deprecated/08-OpenBCI_Python.md

 Please direct any questions, suggestions and bug reports to the [github repo](https://github.com/OpenBCI/pyOpenBCI) as well.

 # pyOpenBCI

-## Provide a stable Python driver for all OpenBCI Biosensors

 This repo has been designed to be a more beginner friendly version of the [OpenBCI-Python](https://github.com/OpenBCI/OpenBCI_Python) repo.
 If there is anything you think we should add please open an issue.